doonfrs/trina_grid/doc/features/copy-paste.md

 When copying data from TrinaGrid, the data is formatted as follows:

-- Cells in the same row are separated by tab characters (`\t`)
+- **Cell Separator**: Cells in the same row are separated by tab characters (`\t`) by default
-- Rows are separated by newline characters (`\n`)
+- **Line Separator**: Rows are separated by platform-specific line endings by default:
+  - Windows: CRLF (`\r\n`)
+  - macOS/Linux: LF (`\n`)

-For example, a 2x2 selection would be formatted as:
+For example, a 2x2 selection on Windows would be formatted as:
 ```
-value1\tvalue2
+value1\tvalue2\r\n
 value3\tvalue4
 ```

 When pasting data into TrinaGrid, the same format is expected.
 TrinaGrid will parse the clipboard text and convert it into a two-dimensional array of values before applying it to the grid.
+The paste operation accepts both LF and CRLF line endings regardless of platform for maximum compatibility.

 ## Paste Behavior